-But I have written a couple of computer books, which you can read about in the non-fiction section below.
-In the past few years I’ve gone back to trying to write fiction (I used to do a lot of this when I was younger.
+I have written a couple of computer books, which you can read about in the non-fiction section below.
+Lately, though, I’ve gone back to trying to write fiction (I used to do a lot of this when I was younger.
 Fortunately, it would take fairly complicated technology to recover most of these earlier works from their digital graveyard).
 The items listed here are the only ones that have thus far been published.

 |Side by Side||Every Day Fiction||Aug, 2020||A flash story about a very unhappily married couple attempting to get a decent night’s sleep.|

 |Waiting to Sleep||The Literary Hatchet #24||Nov, 2019||Creepy story about a woman thinking that the person sleeping next to her is her husband.|

 |R.I.P.||Ink Stains Anthology #13||Oct, 2019||My version of a zombie story, naturally from the perspective of a zombie.|

 |Jan, 2019||Horror story set in a hospital, with a person who can’t move and can’t sleep.|

 |Graveyard||Metaphorosis||Nov, 2018||Sci-Fi story about the discovery of a what appears to be a graveyard on an alien planet.|

 |Playmates||Phantaxis||Aug, 2017||A little girl is left in the care of an AI apartment with a rather unhealthy ability to synthesize whatever she would like.|